-What is a Parent Carer Needs Assessment (PCNA)?
+Your entitlement to a Parent Carer Needs Assessment (PCNA)

 Parents and carers have a stand-alone right to assessments and services under the Children and Families Act 2014.
 This is called a Parent Carer Needs Assessment (PCNA).
 Very simply, a PCNA is about parents and carer's needs - assessing what parents and carers need to enable them to carry on caring.
 It is your chance to consider your role as a carer and what help you may need to support you, to maintain your own health, as well as balancing your caring role with other aspects of your life, such as work and family.

 The law recognises that parents and carers needs are just as important as a child or young person’s.
 If a parent or carer’s needs are not met – how can they continue to care for their child or young person?